 The committee sought opinions from the graduating students and alumni of each postgraduate program and all faculty members of IIT Palakkad through an online survey.
-The committee distilled these responses and held multiple discussions in June-July 2022 to arrive at this draft of the revised regulations.
+The committee distilled these responses and held multiple discussions in June-July 2022 to arrive at the revised regulations.
 Opinions on selected points were collected from the departments and the administration by the committee members at various points during the above discussions.
-A draft (Draft 2) was circulated to all the departments for their critical reading and comments.
-The revision committee further discussed the comments raised by the departments and updated the draft (Draft 3).
-After a final scrutiny, the same is being submitted to the BAC and Senate for its consideration.
+A draft was circulated to all the departments for their critical reading and comments.
+The revision committee further discussed the comments raised by the departments and updated the draft.
+After a final scrutiny, the same was submitted to the BAC and Senate which approved the following.